-The GDPR storage limitation principle is quite flexible in recognition of the fact that data retention needs vary from business to business.
+The GDPR storage limitation principle is quite flexible and recognises that data retention needs vary from business to business.
 Your organisation's data retention needs will likely not mirror another organisation's exactly.
-Because of this, it's a good idea to implement a data retention policy within your business.
+Because of this, it's a good idea to implement a data retention policy specific to your business.